fhiso/tsc-governance/board/by-laws-agm.md

 passed.
 A vote conducted in this manner is deemed to have occurred at a Business Meeting.

-The vote shall be conducted in a manner that allows abstentions to recorded, as well as votes in favour or against the motion.
+The vote shall be conducted in a manner that allows abstentions to be recorded, as well as votes in favour or against the motion.
 The motion shall pass if there are more votes in favour of the motion than against, and the total number of votes cast, including abstentions, is sufficient